 United States History is usually taken in the junior year, and provides an in-depth study of America’s history from its beginnings to the present day.
 U.S. History is the story of an evolution—of the physical landmass as the country spreads across the continent; of the changing composition of society; of the revolutions and transformations in institutions, industry and government; and of the ever-changing role of America on the world stage.

 This course has two purposes: to teach the main lines of American political, social, and economic history, and to develop the analytical skills necessary to develop a sophisticated understanding of the process of historical continuity and change.
 In addition to the enhanced course content, students learn and practice expository writing in order to prepare for the Advanced Placement exam, which is required of enrolled students.
 Students completing both semesters with a “C” or better can earn six college credit hours with dual enrollment at Shenandoah University.
-Students must earn a B or higher in a 10th grade level history course and in 10th grade English or equivalent to qualify for this course.
+Prerequisite: Completion of World History or equivalent with grade of A or a grade of B with teacher approval.

 United States Government